Renwick-Tyryshkin-Lab/RNA-ML-Sample-Hierarchical-Classification/README.md

 **CRITICAL:** During installation, ensure the following toolboxes are selected for download: *Bioinformatics Toolbox*, *Statistics and Machine Learning Toolbox*, *Deep Learning Toolbox*, *Parallel Computing Toolbox*, and the *Optimization Toolbox*.
 To check if these toolboxes are installed in MATLAB, follow Troubleshooting 1.

 ## Troubleshooting

 Below are common issues which may arise during the installation steps of this protocol.
 The below and additional troubleshooting instructions are available in the full text.

 **Problem 1:**
 Check that the required MATLAB toolboxes are installed: *Bioinformatics Toolbox*, *Statistics and Machine Learning Toolbox*, *Deep Learning Toolbox*, *Parallel Computing Toolbox* and/or the *Optimization Toolbox* are installed.

 **Potential Solution:**
 To view installed toolboxes, navigate to the *Home* tab in MATLAB.
-Click the arrow under the Add-ons button, then click Manage Add-ons (Figure 29A).
-In the pop-up window, installed add-ons are listed under the Installed tab (Figure 29B).
+Click the arrow under the Add-ons button, then click *Manage Add-ons* (Figure XA).
+In the pop-up window, installed add-ons are listed under the Installed tab (Figure XB).

 Alternatively, type the following in the MATLAB command window to view a list of installed toolboxes: